Marcel Jones (basketball): 2021–22 season

 In October 2021, Jones joined Sitra Club of the Bahraini Premier League.
 After averaging 32.7 points, 17.5 rebounds, 4.6 assists, 1.8 steals and 1 block in 10 games, he joined Al Qadsia in Kuwait in March 2022.

 On May 14, 2022, Jones re-signed with the Taranaki Airs for the 2022 New Zealand NBL season.
 He helped the Airs win the minor premiership with a first-place finish a 12–6 record.
 In 14 games, he averaged 12.6 points, 7.2 rebounds, 1.8 assists and 1.3 steals per game.

 2022–23 season

 In October 2022, Jones joined Malvín of the Liga Uruguaya de Básquetbol.
+He left the team in November after appearing in five games.

 On January 17, 2023, Jones re-signed with the Taranaki Airs for the 2023 New Zealand NBL season.
+He parted ways with the Airs on May 17, 2023.
+He averaged 6.4 points and 6.2 rebounds in five games.

+On May 27, 2023, Jones signed with the Manawatu Jets for the rest of the New Zealand NBL season, returning to the team for a fourth stint.

+2023–24 season

+In February 2024, Jones joined Mayrouba Club of the Lebanese Basketball League for the rest of the 2023–24 season.
+In six games, he averaged 19.0 points, 10.2 rebounds and 2.7 assists per game.

+2024–25 season

+In March 2025, Jones signed with the Franklin Bulls for the 2025 New Zealand NBL season.

 Personal life

-Jones is the son Marie and Michael Jones, and has two brothers, Matthew and Mason.
-Jones and his wife, Megan, have one daughter, Arya.
+Jones is the son of Marie and Michael Jones, and has two brothers, Matthew and Mason.
+He is married to a New Zealander and their daughter was born in 2013.

 Jones has appeared in various movies such as The Princess Diaries, Beautiful and Big Momma's House, as well as television shows such as Even Stevens, Smart Guy and One on One.

 In March 2012, Jones applied for New Zealand citizenship to be able to play as a local in the National Basketball League and have the opportunity to represent the Tall Blacks in international competition.
 In June 2012, he received his citizenship.